microsoft/playwright-testing-service/README.md

 > [!NOTE]
 > This is a temporary step during the private preview.

- 1. In the [Playwright portal](https://aka.ms/mpt/portal), copy the command under **Add region endpoint in your set up** and run in your terminal.
+ 1. In the [Playwright portal](https://aka.ms/mpt/portal), copy the command under **Add region endpoint in your set up**.

-> [!NOTE]
-> The endpoint URL corresponds to the workspace region.
+The endpoint URL corresponds to the workspace region.
 You might see a different endpoint URL in the Playwright portal, depending on the region you selected when creating the workspace.

  ![Set workspace endpoint](./docs/media/quickstart/set-workspace-endpoint.png)